salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

 ![image_17.png](images/X1_MATLAB_Intro_media_image_17.png)

-## Code Pause
+## Breakpoints

 In your script, each line of code in the code block will have a line number.
 If you click on the number, it will become highlighted in blue as shown here:

 ![image_20.png](images/X1_MATLAB_Intro_media_image_20.png)

-This will freeze code execution at that location and interfere with your coding.
-If you have accidentally highlighted a number blue, simply click on the number again and the blue highlight will disappear, unfreezing execution of the code.
+This will add a breakpoint to the script, pausing code execution at that location, and probably messing with your coding.
+If you have accidentally highlighted a number blue, simply click on the number again and the blue highlight will disappear, resuming normal execution of the code.
+You can also accidentally add a breakpoint with the key-combination `command-\` on a Mac.
+So watch out for that.

 ## Debugging controls